funvill/funvill.github.io/_posts/2018-04-11-techdemo-stained-glass-windows-project.md

 This post is part of a series on the [stained glass windows project](https://blog.abluestar.com/projects/2018-stained-glass-window).

-When starting a new project, I tend to create a series of tech demo of all the different techniques that I am planning on using in the project.
+When starting a new project, I tend to create a series of tech demos of all the different techniques that I am planning on using in the project.
 This helps me find out what works and what doesn't.

 Below are some of the design questions that I wanted to solve while working on the tech demo.